RomanShushakov/RomanShushakov/README.md

 - `iterative_solvers` — CPU implementations of CG / PCG
 - `colsol` — direct-solver experiments (LDLᵀ / column-oriented elimination)

+As a separate side lab focused on understanding the infrastructure layers behind modern AI systems, I also maintain:

+- [`ai_platform`](https://github.com/RomanShushakov/ai_platform) — an experimental Rust-based AI infrastructure sandbox combining:
+  - K3s orchestration
+  - Slurm batch scheduling
+  - llama.cpp inference
+  - RAG pipelines
+  - LoRA fine-tuning
+  - GPU workloads on Jetson Orin Nano hardware

+The goal of this project is not to build a production AI platform, but rather to understand how modern AI systems are assembled technically — from model runtimes and embeddings to retrieval, orchestration, scheduling, storage, and GPU execution.

 ---

 ## Interests going forward